Brant Family and Children’s Services (Brant FACS) Mission Statement:

 Our legislative authority and mandate derive from the province’s jurisdiction in social services.
-The legislation that articulates this jurisdiction for children is called The Child and Family Services Act, 1984 (CFSA).
+The legislation that articulates this jurisdiction for children is called The Child, Youth and Family Services Act, 2017 (CYFSA).
 This Act integrates a number of pieces of legislation and specific parts of it define and describe the mandate, function, and responsibilities of a Children’s Aid Society.
-Brant FACS carries out ongoing reviews of its protocols, and most vigorously whenever changes are made to the CFSA, as a result of mandated legislative reviews every five years.
-Click here to go to the Ministry of Children and Youth Services website to see an overview of anticipated changes to the CFSA in 2017-2018.
+Brant FACS carries out ongoing reviews of its protocols, and most vigorously whenever changes are made to the CYFSA, as a result of mandated legislative reviews every five years.
+Click here to access the CYFSA on the Ontario Government website.

 The functions of a Children’s Aid Society are to:

-- investigate allegations or evidence that children who are under the age of sixteen years or are in the Society’s care or under its supervision may be in need of protection;
+- investigate allegations or evidence that children may be in need of protection;

 - provide guidance, counselling and other services to families for protecting children or for the prevention of circumstances requiring the protection of children;